Partial Identification of Nonseparable Models using Binary Instruments: Introduction

-\cite{d2015identification} and \cite{torgovitsky2015identification} use two key assumptions when establishing point identification for $g$.
-First, $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ have intersections.
-Second, $g(x,e)$ is strictly increasing in $e$.
-There are, however, many empirically important models that do not satisfy these assumptions.
+\cite{d2015identification} and \cite{torgovitsky2015identification} assume that $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ have intersections, when establishing point identification for $g$.
+However, many empirically important models do not satisfy this assumption.
 For example, $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ do not have an intersection when $Z$ has a strictly monotonic effect on $X$ such as linear models $X=\beta_0 + \beta_1 Z + \eta$.
-Further, in many applications, instrumental variables have a strictly monotonic effect on endogenous variables such as LATE proposed by \cite{imbens1994identification}.
-For example, as seen in \cite{baird2011cash}\if0 and \cite{haushofer2013household}\fi, cash transfer programs have been implemented in many countries.
-Then, if we use treatment indicator $Z$ as the instrumental variable for income $X$, $Z$ has a strictly monotonic effect on $X$, which violates the intersection assumption.
-Actually, in this example, we can write $X=\beta Z + \eta$, where $\beta$ is transfer amount and $\eta$ is initial household income.
+Further, in many applications, instrumental variables have a strictly monotonic effect on endogenous variables (e.g. the LATE framework proposed by \cite{imbens1994identification}).
+For example, as in \cite{macours2012cash}, cash transfer programs have been implemented in several countries.
+As such, if we use treatment indicator $Z$ as the instrumental variable for income $X$, $Z$ has a strictly monotonic effect on $X$, which violates the intersection assumption.
 Hence, $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ never have an intersection in this example.
-When $Y$ is discrete or censored, $g(x,e)$ is not strictly increasing in $e$.
-Many problems in economics involve dependent variables that are discrete or censored.
-For example, development economists may want to analyze the effects of income changes on child education.
-If school attendance is used as a dependent variable, then $Y$ is discrete.
-As another example, suppose we want to analyze the effects of income changes on education expenditure.
-Then, education expenditure is censored at zero when children do not attend school.
+Actually, in Section 5, we show that $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ do not have an intersection in the real data.